baqar61/FORECASS/README.md

 ## Offline evaluation (mIoU)

 This repository provides `offline_validation.py`, a standalone evaluation script for computing semantic segmentation quality (mean IoU) for FORECASS.
+Full training and adaptation code for FORECASS will be released soon.

 ### Data
 A download link is provided with: